pachyderm/pachyderm/doc/fundamentals/creating_analysis_pipelines.md

 to wait for their pods to "spin up".
 However, this has the downside that pods will consume resources even while there's no data to process.
 You can trade-off the other way by setting the `standby` field to true in your pipeline spec.
-With this field set the pipelines will "spin down" when there is no data to process, which means they will consume no resources.
-However, when new data does come in the pipeline will need to spin back up, which introduces some extra latency.
-Generally speaking, you should default to not setting standby until cluster utilization becomes a concern, when it does pipelines that run infrequently and are highly parallel are the best candidates.
+With this field set, the pipelines will "spin down" when there is no data to process, which means they will consume no resources.
+However, when new data does come in, the pipeline pods will need to spin back up, which introduces some extra latency.
+Generally speaking, you should default to not setting standby until cluster utilization becomes a concern.
+When it does, pipelines that run infrequently and are highly parallel are the best candidates for `standby`.